 - Signs of infection, including fever and chills

 - Redness, swelling, increasing pain, excessive bleeding, or discharge at the incision site

 The Lung Association

+Video-assisted thoracoscopic surgery (VATS).
 University of Southern California, Cardiothoracic Surgery website.
 Available at: http://www.cts.usc.edu/videoassistedthoracoscopicsurgery.html.
-Accessed June 15, 2007.
+Accessed May 22, 2013.